 Minnesota Supreme Court Case Study

 We’ve arrived at Nidjia Nicks’ case study which took place in Minneapolis Minnesota.
 It was a successful wrongful conviction and sentencing case.
-He was convicted of first degree murder with a life without parole sentence.
+He was convicted of first-degree murder with a life-without-parole sentence.
 Post appeal we performed an advanced mobile device forensic examination on the deceased victim’s old flip phone.
-We extracted old cell phone electronics and recovered new, material call log evidence which contradicted several eyewitness’ testimony.
+We extracted old cell phone electronics and recovered new, material call log evidence which contradicted several eyewitnesses’ testimony.

 The key facts were the threatening phone calls allegedly placed by Mr. Nicks with the victim and allegedly overheard by the witnesses.
 It was the most persuasive evidence directly showing premeditation for first-degree murder.
 Post appeal the parties focused on whether the victim’s cell phone call logs supported or refuted the assertion and testimony that she received threatening calls from Mr. Nicks.

-The guilty verdict at trial and sentencing occurred in June of 2009.
-Post-conviction relief was denied without an evidentiary hearing in December of 2011.
-On appeal the Minnesota Supreme Court disagreed in May of 2013 and ordered an evidentiary hearing.
+The guilty verdict at trial and sentencing occurred in June 2009.
+Post-conviction relief was denied without an evidentiary hearing in December 2011.
+On appeal, the Minnesota Supreme Court disagreed in May of 2013 and ordered an evidentiary hearing.

 So the mobile device forensics team got busy with our examinations.
 We partnered with the Minneapolis Police Department to find the truth.
 Soon we determined the cell phone photography examinations were incomplete and we needed a probative cell phone extraction.
 Chip-off was available but destructive.
 So counsel negotiated access and the chip-off extraction recovered new, material, call log evidence from the victim’s flip phone.
 It showed no live conversation between the victim and the defendant.
 It contradicted eyewitness testimony.

-The evidentiary hearing lasted two days in September of 2015.
+The evidentiary hearing lasted two days in September 2015.
 I was one of three expert witnesses who testified the cell phone evidence.
-The judge’s order issued in January 2016.
+The judge’s order was issued in January 2016.
 The murder convictions were vacated and a new trial was granted.